svennam92/istio101/workshop/exercise-1/README.md

 ## Connect to your cluster using the Cloud Shell
 For this lab, a hosted shell is provided for you with all the necessary tools.
 Use this web shell to perform the tasks in this lab.
 If you are having problems with this web shell, you can use a local docker container and follow the instructions [here](https://github.com/rvennam/istio101/blob/docker-env/workshop/exercise-1/README.md) instead.

-1. Using Chrome or Firefox, go to the [Cloud Shell](https://cloudshell-console-istio.ng.bluemix.net/) and login using the Login button.
+1. Using Chrome or Firefox, go to the [Cloud Shell](https://cloudshell-console-ikslab.us-south.cf.cloud.ibm.com/) and login using the Login button.
-2. Passcode is `istiorocks`
+2. Passcode is `knat1ve`
 3. Using the account drop down, choose the `IBM` account.
 4. Click on the Terminal icon to launch your web shell.